paul-beyer/caseworker_kata/README.md

 ### Feature: Workers have experience levels
 As a worker I have an experience level that I've achieved.
  - Experience levels are `junior`, `mid`, `senior`
- - Can get and set experience levels
+ - Experience levels are assigned to workers

 ### Feature: Visits vary by type, urgency, and duration
 As a visit, I have different types, urgencies, and durations.
 My durations are determined by type.
- - A visit can be `check-in`, `abuse-investigation`, or `intervention`
+ - A visit can be one of three types, `check-in`, `abuse-investigation`, or `intervention`
- - Can get and set type
- - A visit can be `urgent`
+ - A visit is assigned a type
- - Can get and set urgency
  - Duration for `check-in` is `45 minutes`
  - Duration for `abuse-investigation` is `2 hours`
  - Duration for `intervention` is `3 hours`
  - Add `check-in` as default duration during visit creation
- - Set duration based on type
+ - Duration is assigned based on type

 ### Feature: Worker experience requirements
 As a Supervisor, I require a worker with an appropriate level of experience.